svitlanamidianko/software-engineering-learning/session8_1/README.md

 Base = declarative_base()
 ```

 After declaring a base, we will be able to define classes relative to the base.
-So each class should be created as class 'tablename'(Base).
+So each class should be created as class `'tablename'(Base)`.

 #### Create a Table Mapping

-Let's initialise a simple table 'Users' by initialising a User class and writing a __repr__() method to represent the schema.
+Let's initialise a simple table `Users` by initialising a User class and writing a `__repr__()`method to represent the schema.

 ```python
 from sqlalchemy import Column, Integer, String, ForeignKey